-What is Short-Term Care?
+What Is Short-Term Home Care?

-What Does Long-Term Care Entail?
+What Does Long-Term Home Care Entail?

-“If somebody needs help over the long term, the question is, are those needs going to remain relatively consistent or will they increase?”
-Halamandaris says.
+“If somebody needs help over the long term, the question is, are those needs going to remain relatively consistent or will they increase?” explains Val Halamandaris, former president of the National Association for Home Care & Hospice.
 “If the situation is becoming more complex, you will need to gradually add more services.”

 Most family members have no experience or training in caring for a chronically ill person at home.
 Even providing assistance with ADLs can become very challenging and time-consuming.
 Skilled nursing tasks, such as injections, wound care, changing a colostomy bag, suctioning secretions from a tracheotomy tube or monitoring a ventilator are often more than most family caregivers can safely take on.
 Around-the-clock supervision and higher levels of care and training may become necessary.